Research Focus Boxes (RFBs)

 I must write in my own words using my own sentence structure based on my own understanding.
 Om. (repeat)

 To avoid problems of either unintentional or intentional plagiarism, read the information on plagiarism and expected citation format.
-Many students incorrectly think they already understand these issues; not understanding them can get you into trouble that neither of us need.
+Many students incorrectly think they already understand these issues; not understanding them can create trouble that neither of us need.

 STEP 5: Submit your report

-Email an electronic copy of your report in MSWord format to podolskyr@cofc.edu with the appropriate subject line by the date and time specified.
+Upload a copy of your report in MSWord format to the appropriate Dropbox folder at the OAKS course website.
+Do not email the report.
 The final format of your submitted report should be:

-3 pages of text (title at the top of the first page)
+• 3 pages of text (at the top of the first page put your title report and name)

 Grading rubric.
-As with a professionally-submitted article, reports will be graded for both content and presentation.
+As with a professionally-submitted article, reports will be evaluated for both content and language.
 I expect you to use well-structured paragraphs that lay out a coherent argument, using proper grammar and impeccable spelling (spell-check and proofread!).
-Keep in mind that, as with many tasks of a professional scientist, your evaluator will be reading many such reports at one time.
+Keep in mind that, as with many tasks of a professional scientist, the person evaluating your work will be reading many such submissions at one time.
 The work that gets the high grade (or the funding, or the publication acceptance) will be efficient, succinct, and engaging.
-In particular, I will base your grade on these criteria
+In particular, I will base your grade on these 10 to 11 criteria:

 How well did the research report: